borntofrappe/learning-d3/Spaghetti Plot/README.md

 - allow to toggle the variable on and off

 - plot the variables in individual, dedicated line charts, or area charts

+## Improvements

+- mousemover legend, decrease the importance all lines but the selected one; highlight group instead of changing the opacity of all but the identified path

+- mouseover line chart, circles

+- click, toggle visibility

+- individual line charts